boranx/shuriken/README.md

 cd /vagrant # After that, you are ready to go. make queue # Run a Rabbitmq if you don't have.
-You can edit endpoints in config file if you have. make service # Run this in one terminal make service # Run this in another terminal.
+You can edit endpoints in config file if you have. make service # Run this in one terminal make worker # Run this in another terminal.
 You can execute multiple times on one node or on different nodes.
 ```

 ## Example Requests